Welcome to Carillon Communities

 Students in Carillon Communities work with a University of Maryland faculty member to investigate a significant issue in depth and to understand how a particular field addresses problems.

-Carillon Communities creates an inspiring and supportive living and learning environment for first year students who have not yet declared their majors.
+Carillon Communities creates an inspiring and supportive living and learning environment for first year students.
 Carillon promotes academic success and innovative thought.
 In Carillon, students consider their own interests and knowledge, and become more active agents in their own education.

 Through participation in Carillon Communities students learn to:

 · Embrace and internalize the University's standards for integrity and excellence.

 · Cultivate supportive personal and professional networks with faculty, staff, and other students.

 · Develop a sense of belonging as a member of the University Maryland community.